KlaudiaC/WDI/README.md

 # WDI

 Those are some easy exercises which I have done while my first semester.
+Contents of these tasks are available only in Polish.